mcharouk/aws/Certification/developer.md

   * ValidateService
 * If deployment log file has been deleted, codeDeploy service must be restarted to create a new one
 * No need to install agent when using with ECS or Lambda.
 Only EC2 or On-premise requires Agent.
+* To deploy an ECS task, the required params are container name, container port and task definition

 # Code Build